hongaar/moker/README.md

 ## `typescript` _workspace_

-This plugin sets up [TypeScript](https://www.typescriptlang.org) and adds a `build` and `watch:build` script to both the workspace and the monorepo.
+This plugin sets up [TypeScript](https://www.typescriptlang.org) and adds a `build` and `build:watch` script to both the workspace and the monorepo.

 # Available templates